fiddlecube/compliant-llm/docs/installation.md

 ## Next Steps

-After installation, proceed to the [Quick Start Guide](quickstart.md) to begin using Prompt Secure.
+After installation, proceed to the [Quick Start Guide](quickstart.md) to begin using Compliant LLM.